Chinese Black Vinegar Substitute – 7 Delicious Swaps For You

 Is Chinese vinegar the same as black vinegar?

-There are different types of black vinegar made of glutinous rice and malt in China and other East Asian countries.
-The most popular “black vinegar” is “Chinkiang vinegar”, also known as “brown rice vinegar,” originating from Zhenjiang.
+There are different types of black vinegar made in China, and other East Asian countries.
+The most popular “black vinegar” is the “Chinkiang vinegar”, also known as “brown rice vinegar” originating from Zhenjiang.
 Another variety of Chinese “black vinegar” is the “Shanxi mature vinegar” from the central plains of North China.

 What is the difference between white vinegar and black vinegar?

 The most obvious difference between them is their color.
-Regular white vinegar is distilled and clarified, while black vinegar isn’t distilled and undergoes the process of fermentation.
-In addition, the black vinegar is aged for a few months to several years and displays a complex, smoky depth of flavor.
+White vinegar is distilled and clarified while black vinegar isn’t distilled and undergoes the process of fermentation.
+In addition, the black vinegar is aged for a few months to several years and displays a complex, smoky depth flavor.

 Can I replace black vinegar with white vinegar?

-White vinegar is a universal substitute for any type of vinegar, and it’s readily available in most groceries.
-However, the white one is light and is predominantly acidic and sour.
-You’ll not find in the latter the malty, complex taste of black vinegar, which is also less acidic and mildly sweet.
-For a better option, try using a combination of white and balsamic vinegars as a replacement for black vinegar.
+White vinegar is a universal substitute for any type of vinegar also it’s readily available in most groceries.
+However, white vinegar is light and is predominantly acidic and sour.
+However, you’ll not find in white vinegar the malty complex taste of black vinegar which is also less acidic and mildly sweet.
+For a better option, try using a combination of white vinegar and balsamic vinegar as a replacement for black vinegar.

 Can I use soy sauce instead of black vinegar?

-Soy sauce isn’t acidic (does not have acetic acid) and does not have the qualities of vinegar.
+Soy sauce isn’t acidic and does not have the qualities of vinegar.
 However, a combination of soy sauce and rice vinegar could be a nice substitute for Chinkiang vinegar.
-Use 2 teaspoons of rice vinegar for every 1 teaspoon of soy sauce.
+You can use about 2 teaspoons of rice vinegar and 1 teaspoon of soy sauce.

-Balsamic and white rice vinegars are the closest matches to Chinese black vinegar.
+Balsamic and white rice kinds of vinegar are the closest matches to Chinese black vinegar.
 For you, the best option is to combine the substitutes with either soy or Worcester sauce to achieve a similar flavor profile to Chinkiang.
 In addition, malt vinegar plus sherry can also replicate the sweetness and malty flavor of black vinegar.

 Emergency substitutes for Chikiang vinegar include apple cider vinegar, red wine vinegar, white wine vinegar, red wine vinegar, and even date vinegar.